-Q: Can you describe the camera system in lay terms?
+Q: Can you describe the high-resolution camera system in lay terms?

 A: [AF] The two systems each consist of scanning beds, lighting, new 100MP Digital Back cameras and correlating software.
 The cameras offer exceptionally high-resolution images and can be used in three different ways: on reflective materials; transmissive materials; or bound or loose documents.
 This flexibility allows us to digitize a large variety of media from photos to negatives to fragile bound materials.

 Q: How did the Crowley team prepare for the new systems?